 Our directors and executive officers may have interests in the Reverse/Forward Stock Split that are different from your interests as a shareholder, and may have relationships that may present conflicts of interest.
 While our Board of Directors recommends a vote "FOR" the Reverse/Forward Stock Split, to the Company's knowledge, none of the Company's affiliates has made a recommendation, in their individual capacities, either in support of or opposed to the Reverse/Forward Stock Split.
-Our directors and executive officers, as well as Mr. Lee M. Vogel (who holds a revocable proxy to vote all shares held by members of a family voting group), have indicated that they intend to vote the shares of our Stock for which they have or share voting power and which are outstanding on the record date and eligible to vote at the Special Meeting (believed to be 7,079,499 shares or approximately 66.7% of our outstanding Stock eligible to vote at the Special Meeting) "FOR" each of the proposed amendments to our Articles of Incorporation to effect the Reverse/Forward Stock Split.
+Our directors and executive officers, as well as Mr. Lee M. Vogel (who holds a revocable proxy to vote all shares held by members of a family voting group), have indicated that they intend to vote the shares of our Stock for which they have or share voting power and which are outstanding on the record date and eligible to vote at the Special Meeting (believed to be 7,079,499 shares or approximately 66.8% of our outstanding Stock eligible to vote at the Special Meeting) "FOR" each of the proposed amendments to our Articles of Incorporation to effect the Reverse/Forward Stock Split.

-Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the anticipated retirement of approximately 196,500 shares of our Common Stock in connection with the Reverse/Forward Stock Split, we estimate that the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.0% to approximately 64.1% (based upon our share ownership information as of July 23, 2015).
-With the possible exception of William R. Blessing, James T. Carr, John C. Cozad, Richard L. Finn and Cecil R. Miller (each of whom, based upon our share ownership information as of July 23, 2015, owns shares of our Stock that would be cashed out in the Reverse/Forward Stock Split), none of our directors and executive officers owning Stock owns fewer than 250 shares of our Stock and, therefore, the number of shares of our Stock that they own will not change as a result of the Reverse/Forward Stock Split.
+Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the anticipated retirement of approximately 573,520 shares of our Common Stock in connection with the Reverse/Forward Stock Split, we estimate that the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.1% to approximately 66.7% (based upon our share ownership information as of October 20, 2015).
+With the possible exception of William R. Blessing, James T. Carr, John C. Cozad, Richard L. Finn and Cecil R. Miller (each of whom, based upon our share ownership information as of October 20, 2015).
+With the possible exception of our directors and executive officers owning Stock owns fewer than 250 shares of our Stock and, therefore, the number of shares of our Stock that they own will not change as a result of the Reverse/Forward Stock Split.
 Directors and executive officers, as well as any persons who own more than 10% or more of our outstanding Stock, will experience certain advantages after the Reverse/Forward Stock Split in that they will be relieved of certain SEC reporting requirements and "short-swing profit" trading provisions under Section 16 of the Exchange Act with respect to our Stock.
 Information regarding our officers' and directors' compensation and stock ownership will no longer be publicly available and persons acquiring more than 5% of our Stock will no longer be required to report their beneficial ownership under the Exchange Act.
 In addition, by deregistering our Stock under the Exchange Act subsequent to the consummation of the Reverse/Forward Stock Split, we will no longer be prohibited, pursuant to Section 402 of the Sarbanes-Oxley Act, from making personal loans to our directors or executive officers; although no such loans currently are contemplated.

 See "Special Factors - Effects of the Reverse/Forward Stock Split" beginning on page 24 and "Special Factors - Potential Conflicts of Interests of Officers, Directors and Certain Affiliated Persons" beginning on page 37.

 What will I receive in the Reverse/Forward Stock Split?